domRiddle/ASF/Configuration.md

 ## Configs

-ASF is using **[JSON](https://en.wikipedia.org/wiki/JSON)** format for storing it's config files.
+ASF is using **[JSON](https://en.wikipedia.org/wiki/JSON)** format for storing its config files.
 It's human-friendly, readable and very universal format in which you can configure global and bot configs for ASF.

 **We strongly recommend to use ASF ConfigGenerator for generating configs** - it simplifies the process a lot, ensures that you can't generate invalid config or use invalid value for given property.
 Unless you're expert user that knows what he's doing, you shouldn't edit configs by hand.